The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Pursue Job Openings

 Once you’re licensed as an SLP, you can also gain specialty certifications through ASHA.
-SLPs who wish to serve a specific patient population often pursue specialty certification to become more prepared.
+SLPs who wish to serve a specific patient population often pursue specialty certification to become more prepared… as well as demonstrating their qualifications to employers who serve those populations.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements